Skip to main content

 A Customized Cull lets you tailor your preferences when it comes to how Aftershoot assigns the following filters to photos:

-Highlight Photos - Aftershoot will create a separate group of images, that it thinks are best out of the selected ones.
+• Highlight Photos - Aftershoot will create a separate group of images that it thinks are best out of the selected ones.

-Blurry Photos Detection - toggle this on to have the AI group blurry images separately.
-You can also select how strict or lenient should the AI be when deciding if a photo is blurry or not.
+• Blurry Photos Detection - toggle this on to have the AI group blurry images separately.
+You can also select how strict or lenient the AI should be when deciding if a photo is blurry or not.

-Closed Eyes Detection - by having this option on, Aftershoot will analyze your images of faces with closed eyes and place them into a separate group.
+• Closed Eyes Detection - by having this option on, Aftershoot will analyze your images of faces with closed eyes and place them into a separate group.

-Maybe Photos - these are the images that the AI didn’t deem good enough to be placed in Selected, but were the best available choices out of their respective duplicate sets.
+• Maybe Photos - these are the images that the AI didn’t deem good enough to be placed in Selected, but were the best available choices out of their respective duplicate sets.
 This group will only appear when you for an Automated AI Cull with an Extreme level of culling.

 Most of these preferences and filters can be adjusted through a slider.
-As a rule of thumb keeping the slider on the left side will give you more photos and keeping it on the right will give you less.
+As a rule of thumb, keeping the slider on the left side will give you more photos and keeping it on the right will give you less.

 Find out more about setting up your AI-Automated Culling preferences by reading this article.
 You can also read about how to set up the perfect settings to cull your blurred images in this article.